 10-24-1843 Novobelgorod, RUS - 8-23-1902 Strzalkowo, POLBack to Artist IndexView Artists Paintings

-Henryk Hektor Siemiradzki was born to a Polish noble szlachta family of a military physician, Hipolit Siemiradzki, and Michalina in the village of Bilhorod or Novobelgorod near the city of Kharkov in the Russian Empire.
-Henryk Siemiradzki studied at Kharkov Gymnasium where he first learned painting under the local school teacher, D.I.
-Besperchy, former student of Karl Briullov.
-He entered the Physics-Mathematics School of Kharkov University and studied natural sciences there with great interest, but also continued to paint.
+Henryk Hektor Siemiradzki was born to a Polish noble family of a military physician, near the city of Kharkov in the Russian Empire.
+Henryk Siemiradzki studied at Kharkov Gymnasium where he first learned painting under the local school teacher, who had been a student of Karl Briullov.
+He later entered the Physics-Mathematics School of Kharkov University to study natural sciences, but he never gave up painting.

-After graduating from the University with the degree of Kandidat Henryk Hektor Siemiradzki abandoned his scientific career and moved to Saint Petersburg to study painting at the Imperial Academy of Arts in the years 1864–1870.
-Upon his graduation he was awarded a gold medal.
-In 1870–1871 he studied under Karl von Piloty in Munich on a grant from the Academy.
-In 1872 he moved to Rome and with time, built a studio there on Via Gaeta, while spending summers at his estate in Strzalkowo near Czestochowa in Poland.
+After graduating from Kharkov University with his degree, Henryk Siemiradzki moved to Saint Petersburg to study painting at the Imperial Academy of Arts from 1864–1870, abandoning his scientific career.
+In 1870, upon his graduation, he was awarded a gold medal and a grant from the Academy, which he used to study under Karl von Piloty in Munich.
+In 1872 he moved to Rome and with time, built a studio there while spending summers at his estate in Poland.

-In 1873 he received the title of Academician of the Imperial Academy of Arts for his painting Christ and a Sinner, based on a verse from Tolstoy.
-In 1878 he received the French National Order of the Legion of Honour and a Gold Medal of the Paris World's fair for the painting Flower vase.
-In 1879 he offered one of his best-known works, the enormous Pochodnie Nerona (Nero's torches), painted around 1876, to the newly formed Polish National Museum.
-The artwork is on display at the Siemiradzki Room of the Sukiennice Museum in the Kraków Old Town, the most popular branch of the museum today.
-Around 1893 Siemiradzki worked on two large paintings for the State Historical Museum (Moscow).
+In 1873 he received the title of Academician of the Imperial Academy of Arts for his painting Christ and Sinner, based on a verse from Tolstoy.
+In 1878 he received the Order of the Legion of Honour and a was awarded a Gold Medal at the Paris World's fair for his oil painting The Girl Or The Vase.
+In 1879 he offered one of his best-known works, the enormous Pochodnie Nerona (Nero's Torches), to the newly formed Polish National Museum.